Christos Aravidis: Loan to Ethnikos Asteras

 Aravidis joined Ethnikos Asteras on loan until the end of the 2008–2009 season on summer of 2008.
 In April 2009 he filed an appeal against the Ethnikos Asteras, as he played almost entirely unpaid and at the end of the season being released from Panionios, will search the new challenge in his career.

 Aris

-Aris offered him the opportunity to make a step further, by signing a three year contract.
+Aris offered him the opportunity to make a step further, by signing a three-year contract.
 But in Aris neither Mazinho in the beginning, nor Héctor Cúper trusted him and Aravidis succeeded to make only 13 appearances with the club, in almost two years.
 "The fact is that I did not get the opportunities I deserve.
 Prior to Aris I had a good football path, which I will try to keep it.
 This is football and there is no problem.
 Not always all come as you want."
-In August 2012 he filed an appeal against the Aris Thessaloniki as he played almost entirely unpaid. asking for the subtraction of two points due to the debt to him.
+In August 2012 he filed an appeal against Aris, as he played almost entirely unpaid. asking for the subtraction of two points due to the debt to him.